ACT (test): Test availability

 The ACT is offered seven times a year in the United States and its territories, Puerto Rico, and Canada: in September, October, December, February, April, June, and July.
 (In New York State, the test is not offered in July.)
 In other locations, the ACT is offered five times a year: in September, October, December, April, and June.
 The ACT is offered only on Saturdays except for those with credible religious obligations, who may take the test on another day.

 The ACT is designed, administered, and scored so that there is no advantage to testing on one particular date.

-Candidates may choose either the ACT assessment ($63.00), or the ACT assessment plus writing ($88.00).
+For candidates in the United States, the ACT assessment costs $65.00 and there are two optional add-ons, the science section ($4.00) and the writing section ($25.00).

+For candidates outside of the United States, the test costs considerably more, at $186.50, with science costing $10.00, although writing retains its price of $25.00.

+For the 2025 testing dates, the science section is only optional for the digital test.

 Students with verifiable disabilities, including physical and learning disabilities, are eligible to take the test with accommodations.
 The standard time increase for students requiring additional time due to disabilities is 50%.
 Originally, the score sheet was labeled that additional time was granted due to a learning disability; however, this was ultimately dropped because it was deemed illegal under the Americans with Disabilities Act and could be perceived as an unfair designator of disability.

 Scores are sent to the student, their high school, and up to four colleges of the student's choice (optional).